Sign In . Don't have a World Wisdom ID? Sign Up

 Biography of Jean-Louis Michon

-Jean-Louis Michon (b.
-1924) is a French traditionalist writer, editor, translator, Arabist, and artistic consultant who specializes in Islam in North Africa, Islamic art, and Sufism.
+Jean-Louis Michon (1924-2013) was a French traditionalist writer, editor, translator, Arabist, and artistic consultant who specialized in Islam in North Africa, Islamic art, and Sufism.
 He was associated with both René Guénon and Frithjof Schuon, and lived and worked in several countries both as a teacher and as a consultant on the reestablishment of traditional arts and crafts, including architecture.

 Following his high school and initial university studies, Michon’s early interest in comparative religion and Islam took him to Damascus, Syria, where he taught high school from 1946 to 1949.
 While there, he studied Arabic and immersed himself in the beauty and harmony of Islamic civilization.
 Once back in Europe, he obtained a degree in architectural drafting in Lausanne, Switzerland in 1952.
 Around this time he began a long association with eminent thinkers of the school of “perennial philosophy”, such as Frithjof Schuon and Titus Burckhardt.